Dragoseven/CyberSec_academy/README.md

-# CyberSec Academy
+# 🛡️ CyberSec Academy

 **Your Ultimate Hub for Cybersecurity Education and Resources**

 Welcome to CyberSec Academy - a comprehensive collection of cybersecurity resources designed for beginners entering the field of information security.
 This curated list covers everything from foundational learning platforms to advanced certification paths.
+As a beginner, you should start by picking one learning platform, one programming language, one Certification to aim towards, and a few YouTube channels to get started..

 ---

-## Best General Cybersecurity Educational Platforms
+## 🎓 Best General Cybersecurity Educational Platforms

 ### HackTheBox
 Comprehensive cybersecurity platform covering penetration testing, defensive security, and more.
-- **Pricing:** Free tier available, Premium subscriptions, Certifications $500
+- **Pricing:** Free tier available, Premium subscriptions, Certifications $400
 - **Main Site:** https://www.hackthebox.com/
 - **Academy:** https://academy.hackthebox.com/
 - **Labs:** https://app.hackthebox.com/